 Governmental Misconduct: code enforcement misconduct and owner rights, administrative rights, and civil rights violations.

 Forfeiture Litigation: represented the Florida Department of Highway Safety and Motor Vehicles in contraband forfeiture suits.

-President of the Melbourne Police Foundation.
-Board of Directors of Melbourne Central Catholic High School seven years (President 3 years; Vice-President 1 year), Chairman of The Eighteenth Judicial Circuit Unlicensed Practice of Law Committeee, Brevard County Bar (Chair, Local Rules of Civil Procedure Subcommittee, member, Judicial Liaison Committee), Florida Bar (Civil Procedure Rules Committee, 1993-1996) the Central Florida Bankruptcy Association, the Federalist Society, the Melbourne-Palm Bay Area Chamber of Commerce, the Chamber Industrial Council, National Lawyers Association, 1994-1995 Leadership Brevard Chamber of Commerce program, College Leadership Brevard Mentor Program, Melbourne High School Academy Internship host, was an invitee to the 1998 Supreme Court Symposium on Professionalism, and is a past member of the Credit Professionals of Brevard (President, Vice-President), and International Credit Association.
+Melbourne Police Foundation (President 2 years, Vice-President 1 year).
+Board member of the Economic Development Commission of Brevard County.
+Board of Directors of Melbourne Central Catholic High School seven years (President 3 years; Vice-President 1 year), Past Chairman and current member of The Eighteenth Judicial Circuit Unlicensed Practice of Law Committeee, Brevard County Bar (Past Chair, Local Rules of Civil Procedure Subcommittee, past member, Judicial Liaison Committee), Florida Bar (Civil Procedure Rules Committee, 1993-1996), the Federalist Society, the Melbourne-Palm Bay Area Chamber of Commerce, the Chamber Industrial Council, National Lawyers Association, 1994-1995 Leadership Brevard Chamber of Commerce program, College Leadership Brevard Mentor Program, Melbourne High School Academy Internship host, was an invitee to the 1998 Supreme Court Symposium on Professionalism, and is a past member of the Central Florida Bankruptcy Association, the Credit Professionals of Brevard (President, Vice-President), and International Credit Association.